kapshaul/OnlineLearning/README.md

 # Comparison of Bandit Algorithms

 ## Overview
-This repository includes implementations and performance analyses of several bandit algorithms.
+This repository includes implementations and performance reports of several bandit algorithms.
 The study covers:

 [1.
 Explore-then-Commit](#1-explore-then-commit)